As a fitness instructor, I’ve noticed people tend to prize calf size and shape when it comes to lower body aesthetics.

 - Push up and down on your toes, with or without a dumbbell.

 - Squeeze those calves and lift your heels high.

 - Start in a sumo squat stance, toes out.

 - Squat down, then lift your heels, squeezing those calves.

 Weighted Sumo Squat With Calf Raise

-Jump squats are part of a total body workout and great to incorporate into your HIIT cardio session or to warm up before a heavy lifting session.
+Jump squats are part of a total-body workout and are great to incorporate into your HIIT cardio session or to warm up before a heavy lifting session.

-The above are fantastic workouts for lower legs.
+The above are fantastic workouts for the lower legs.

 I highly recommend doing other exercises for your legs so as to develop a balanced physique.

 Post-workout, whether it's weight training or cardio, stretching your calves is key.